 1. Enrollment verification activities (6 Critical Questions journal, introduction discussion board, and syllabus quiz) are due on Friday of week 1 on 8/29 before noon.
 2. Quizzes, journals, and discussion board posts are typically due on Mondays before midnight.
 These are listed in the Math 105 Trigonometry Tentative Fall 2025 Schedule document found in the syllabus, schedule and myOpenMath folder in Blackboard.
 3. There will be four unit exams.
-Exam 1 is due Monday, 9/22; exam 2 is due Monday, 10/13; exam 3 is due Monday, 11/3, and exam 4 is due Monday, 11/24.
-Students need to submit the journal before the exam at least 48 hours before taking each exam (in the event they need to take an exam prior to the schedule).
-4. The final exam is due Wednesday, 12/17.
+Exam 1 is due by Monday, 9/22; exam 2 is due by Monday, 10/13; exam 3 is due by Monday, 11/3, and exam 4 is due by Monday, 11/24.
+Students need to submit the journal before the exam at least 48 hours before taking each exam.
+4. The final exam is due by Wednesday, 12/17.
 Students may complete a practice proctored final exam on Wednesday, 12/10.